groupserver/gs.content.js.loader/README.txt

 ``loaded``
 ----------

-Test if a module has been loaded.
+Test if a module has been loaded (past-tense).

 Synopsis
 ~~~~~~~~